-REMARKS: Students may also be enrolled for an additional class period in a special reading laboratory.
+REMARKS: Students may also be laboratory.

 Students will continue to develop listening and oral language skills, and demonstrate oral and written communication skills in English.
 Students will construct sentences, paragraphs, and multi-paragraph compositions that demonstrate the correct application of standard grammar rules.
 Students will read and interpret a variety of texts and literary genres, and develop English vocabulary comprehension skills.
 Students will research information to present projects documented in the M.L.A. style.